Real Toric Varieties: Interactions between their Geometry and their Topology: Toric Real Structures

-\begin{proof} By H. Sumihiro's equivariant completion, cf. Theorem~4.13 in \cite{Sumihiro:1975aa}, we can find a complete toric variety $T\curvearrowright \overline{X}$ and an equivariant open immersion $X\rightarrow \overline{X}$.
+\begin{proof} By H. Sumihiro's equivariant completion, \textit{cf.} \cite[Theorem~4.13]{Sumihiro:1975aa}, we can find a complete toric variety $T\curvearrowright \overline{X}$ and an equivariant open immersion $X\rightarrow \overline{X}$.
 Thus, the fan $C$ of $X$ is included in a complete equivariant fan $\overline{C}$, the fan of $\overline{X}$.
-Let $c\in \overline{C}$ be an invariant cone and $v$ be a point of its relative interior.
-The invariant point $v+\tau(v)$ is also contained in its relative interior.
-Since $X$ has compact real locus, Proposition~\ref{prop:compactness_real_locus} ensures it is contained in the relative interior of an invariant cone of $C$.
-Thus, every invariant cone of $\overline{C}$ is a cone of $C$, and $\overline{X}$ has smooth topological core.
+Since $X$ has compact real locus, Proposition~\ref{prop:compactness_real_locus} ensures that $\ker(1-\tau)$ is contained in the support of $C$.
+Moreover, the proof of the same proposition establishes that every invariant cone of $\overline{C}$ is a cone of $C$.
+Therefore, $\overline{X}$ has smooth topological core.
 The completion $X\rightarrow \overline{X}$ is even an isomorphism between their topological cores.
-One can adapt the method described in \S2.6 in \cite{Fulton:1993aa} to resolve the singularities of $\overline{X}$ and obtain $T\curvearrowright X'$.
-This resolution $X'\rightarrow \overline{X}$ yields an isomorphism between the topological core for $\overline{X}$ has smooth topological core.
-Hence, the resulting equivariant birational map $X\rightarrow X'$ yields a diffeomorphism between their real loci. \end{proof}
+One can adapt the method described in \cite[\S2.6]{Fulton:1993aa} to resolve the singularities of $\overline{X}$ and obtain $T\curvearrowright X'$.
+This resolution $X'\rightarrow \overline{X}$ yields an isomorphism between the topological cores for $\overline{X}$ has smooth topological core.
+Hence, the resulting equivariant birational map $X\dashrightarrow X'$ yields an isomorphism between their topological cores. \end{proof}